Makeve/lemp-students-selenium/4-development-environment/build-tools.md

 ### Step-by-Step Guide

 1. **Install Gradle**:
-   - Follow the instructions in the [Configuration Guide](../course-requirements/course-reqs_section_01.md) to install Gradle.
+   - Follow the instructions in the [Installation Guide](../1-prerequisites/installation_guide.md) to install Gradle.

 2. **Create a Gradle Project**:
    - Open IntelliJ IDEA.